Skreamzz/Ishwikiclone/Transferring-filesystems-between-iSH-and-Docker.md

 To create a container, run the second command, for example,
-`docker --privileged -it --name default econcz/x86-alpine-glibc:ish-import /bin/ash`
+`docker run --privileged -it --name default econcz/x86-alpine-glibc:ish-import /bin/ash`
-`docker --privileged -it --name glibc econcz/x86-alpine-glibc:ish-glibc-latest /bin/ash`
+`docker run --privileged -it --name glibc econcz/x86-alpine-glibc:ish-glibc-latest /bin/ash`

 To be able to use **apk** to install software, you need to run these commands inside the container (the default iSH filesystem comes without a fully configured APK):
 `export ALPINE_VERSION=3.12`  or any other version that you wish to use